Closed for years and near demolition by neglect, San Jose's historic California Theatre

 California Theatre operation and schedules: These web pages contain photos with some building architecture and restoration information.
 This is not an official site for the California Theatre.
 I am not involved with the California Theatre itself; I assist the opera, symphony and others who perform there, and have set up these personal-site pages to share theatre photos with many who have requested.

 The theatre, 345 South First Street in San Jose, is owned by the city of San Jose and managed by Team San Jose, a non-profit established to operate San Jose's city-owned performance venues.
 The First Street entrance is closed except for performances and events.
 The stage door and loading dock are on Market Street.
 The building is open to visitors only by special arrangement or by attending an event there.
 Box office sales are handled by each organization that uses the theatre; the theatre's box office windows are usually not open except during events at the theatre.
-A partial list of scheduled events may be found under the Upcoming Events link at bottom of the Team San Jose California Theatre Venue page.
+A partial list of scheduled events may be found on the Team San Jose California Theatre Venue page.

 |To top of page|